InferSoft-inc/app-challenge/README.md

 - **Performance**: Efficiency of the queries and responsiveness of the system.

 ### Time Frame
-You should aim to complete this challenge within 4 hours.
+You should aim to complete this challenge within 3-4 hours.
 This is intended to be a proof of concept that demonstrates your skills and approach to problem-solving in a condensed timeframe.

-Good luck!
-We look forward to seeing your innovative solutions and discussing your approach during your interview.
+We will review your submission and get back to you soon!

 # app-challenge-24